Guadalupe fur seal: Distribution and habitat

 Guadalupe fur seals breed along the eastern coast of Guadalupe Island, approximately 200 km west of Baja California.
 In addition, individuals have been sighted in the southern California Channel Islands, including two males who established territories on San Nicolas Island.
 A stray seal has been found as far north as Oregon and a deceased seal has been found as far north as British Columbia.

 Guadalupe fur seals were known to reside in Baja California, Mexico and Southern California but were heavily hunted in the 19th century and were believed to be extinct.
-However, the animals were found on Isla Guadalupe, Baja California in a cave in 1954; this is now the only place of Guadalupe fur seal reproduction.
+However, the animals were found on Isla Guadalupe, Baja California in a cave in 1954; this is now the only place where Guadalupe fur seals reproduce.
 In 2013, the population of Guadalupe fur seals was estimated to be between 34,000 and 44,000, around one-fifth of the estimated historical population size.

 Feeding

-Guadalupe fur seals are a pelagic species that spend most of their time on the open ocean.
+Guadalupe fur seals are a pelagic species that spend most of their time in the open ocean.
 Thus, they dive to catch food and forage for about two weeks before returning to land to feed.
 Guadalupe fur seals commonly hunt in shallow water (maximum depth of 250 ft) and catch squid, mackerels, and lanternfish.
 They feed exclusively at night.

 Behavior

-Guadalupe fur seals create caves on land which can causes social pressures amongst the individuals.
+Guadalupe fur seals create caves on land which can cause social pressures amongst the individuals.
 The seals that do not breed often play with each other by barking, lunging at each other, and pushing each other into the water.
-Other behaviors of the animal consist of waving their hind flippers in the water whist face down in the water.
+Other behaviors of the species consist of waving their hind flippers in the water while face down in the water.
 Additionally, when interacting with humans, these seals are not typically aggressive.
 They are often seen with their heads under the water and pay little attention to the observer.